 If you’re like most people, you bought the Otteroo because you thought it was cute.
 Or because you could just imagine your baby having a blast in it.
-But, did you know there’s so much more to our cute neck float for infants?
+But, did you know there’s so much more to our cute neck float?
+[BTW, your baby definitely deserves better than these cheap imitations 😱]

 Check out all the benefits your baby can experience with our infant neck float and early water play: